pragatisaikia/pragatisaikia/README.md

 A tech geek curious about emerging technologies and love working with tools and people.
 Giving back to the community is my core strength.
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=pragatisaikia&label=Profile%20views&color=0e75b6&style=flat" alt="pragatisaikia" /> </p>

- * :student: A sophomore pursuing Bachelor of Technology in Computer Science.
+ * :student: A junior pursuing Bachelor of Technology in Computer Science.
  * :beetle: I'm an open source enthusiast with the love for backend technology and ethical hacking.
  * :speech_balloon: Ask me about anything, I am happy to help and contribute to the community growth.
  * :zap: Fun-Fact: I also write blogs on technical stuff [Check here](https://hashnode.com/@PragatiS)
- * :page_with_curl: Know about my experiences: [My Resume!](https://drive.google.com/file/d/19SGKyTFoZ_hRgk_k1neFnBJjhfZEhSt6/view?usp=drive_link)
+ * :page_with_curl: Know about my experiences: [My Resume!](https://drive.google.com/file/d/1C7sOH80OgRFaM-Y2BUhMadAnS4aLeKd_/view?usp=drive_link)
  * :mailbox: How to reach me: pragatisaikia2003@gmail.com